Russia barred from flying flag at Games closing ceremony

 “In light of the situation, we consider that the restoration of the rights of the ROC and all Russian athletes will be the main result of the Olympic Games that are ending today.”

-Competition at the Winter Games concludes on Sunday and final drug testing results might not be known for several days or even weeks.
+Competition at the Winter Games concluded on Sunday and final drug-testing results might not be known for several days or even weeks.

 “I‘m very disappointed,” said Elena Valbe, president of the Russian cross-country skiing federation.